Using turbodbc to access Azure Synapse SQL-on-demand endpoints

 print(cur.fetchall())

-You can also use all the PyArrow/Pandas features in turbodbc to efficiently run workflows for data intensive machine learning applications.
+You can also use the PyArrow/Pandas integration in turbodbc to efficiently run data-intensive machine learning workflows.

 df = table.to_pandas()